 Despite the triumphs and tribulations of the competitive arena (let alone the subject of her college major), Alysia is anything but a drama queen.

-“I didn’t come back from 2011 Worlds with any hardware – that’s just the name of the game,” she states matter-of-factly.
+“I didn’t come back from 2011 Worlds or the 2012 Olympics with any hardware – that’s just the name of the game,” she states matter-of-factly.
 “Some days there’s going to be traffic you have to navigate, but that made me hungry to see how much I could push forth with the circumstances I was given.”

 She adds, “It can take your whole career to get a perfect race.
 And I’m eager to find – and create – those conditions.”

-Naturally, Alysia would love for those conditions to come together at the 800 meter event of the 2012 Olympic Games in London, and that’s where she’s focusing her energies.
+Naturally, Alysia would love for those conditions to come together at the 800 meter event of the Olympic Games in Rio, and that’s where she’s focusing her energies.
 (Many observers would also like to see her make a run at qualifying for the 4 x 400 team, which she hasn’t ruled out.)
 But for Alysia, focus doesn’t equate to obsession.
-Overall, her approach is the same as any other season – her workouts with coach Tony Sandoval and the Bay Area Track Club combine the endurance training of long-distance runners with the brutal repetitive sprints of short-distance athletes, as well as work with weights and specially designed exercises, some of which are suggested by Alysia’s husband, Louis Montaño.
+Overall, her approach is the same as any other season – her workouts with coach Tony Sandoval combine the endurance training of long-distance runners with the brutal repetitive sprints of short-distance athletes, as well as work with weights and specially designed exercises, some of which are suggested by Alysia’s husband, Louis Montaño.

 The couple have known each other since eighth grade, and when they wed in March 2011, Alysia says, she felt like she was marrying her best friend.
 A strength coach with a degree in physiology, Louis works with Alysia to prevent injuries.
 Beyond training, he also provides a balance that Alysia feels is crucial in her life.
 Well aware that competitive pressure makes it all too easy for top athletes to become self-absorbed, Alysia treasures her relationships with family and friends.
 After 6:00 pm, she and Louis turn off their work phones and all other forms of technology that are “separators,” and when they planned their honeymoon, they booked a flight to New Zealand: no workouts, no strategic planning – just three weeks of quality “Montaño time.”